Rogdham/pyzstd/index.rst

     .. py:attribute:: at_frame_edge

-        ``True`` when the output is at a frame edge, means a frame is completely decoded and fully flushed, or the decompressor just be initialized.
+        ``True`` when the output is at a frame edge, means a :ref:`frame<frame_block>` is completely decoded and fully flushed, or the decompressor just be initialized.

-        Since zstd data consists of one or more independent :ref:`frames<frame_block>`, and doesn't have an end marker, this flag could be used to check data integrity.
+        Since zstd data consists of one or more independent frames, and doesn't have an end marker, this flag could be used to check data integrity.

         Note that the input stream is not necessarily at a frame edge.